beginner-corp/docs.begin.com/src/shared/docs/en/guides/create-react-app.md

 }
 ```

-Navigate to `src/App.js` to see how your HTTP function is being implemented into your app so that it displays on the frontend.
-It gets fetched via async function wrapped in a React hook.
+Now let's navigate to `src/App.js` to see how this HTTP function was being implemented into your app.
+As you can see below, `GET /api/` is fetched via async function wrapped in a React hook (`useEffect`).

 ```javascript
 // src/App.js

 const App = () => {
   const [message, setMessage] = useState('...loading')